“Do I have to be a developer to build a developer community?”

 There are teams that build developer communities where I initially could not imagine working without a developer background.
 Companies like Docker or MongoDB come to mind.
 Their products are so deeply technical that you cannot abstract them from writing code, the way you can abstract Estimote to microlocation, Twilio to text messaging, or Oculus to video games.

-If you want to build developer communities, go for it.
+If you want to build a developer community, go for it.
 You don’t need to be Linus Torvalds to succeed.